gardenlinux/gardenlinux/features/example/Readme.md

+# Feature: Example
-This is a sample folder of a feature.
+<website-feature> This is a sample folder of a feature.
+This paragraph is also the one, which might be used for the Garden Linux website.
+Have a look at the raw Code of `README.md` </website-feature>

-There are different sub markings:

-features
-packages
-files

-can be included or excluded

-also there are moments where you want to execute code in your folders:

-exec.chroot -> executes in the change root env exec.after -> executes after everything is done outside the chroot
+	Type: Element
+	Included Features: _slim
+	Excluded Features: chost